DougBeney/ZapShare/CONFIGURATION.md

 # Configuration

-Opencast Studio can be configured in three different ways:
+ZapShare can be configured in three different ways:

 - the user can manually configure certain things on the settings page,
 - the server can provide a `settings.toml` (only applicable if you deploy Studio yourself or as part of your Opencast), and